Khao Tha Phet

 Khao Tha Phet (เขาท่าเพชร) is a hill near the city of Surat Thani in Southern Thailand.

+Geography

 It is located in Makham Tia Subdistrict, Surat Thani City.
 The hill has an altitude of about 210 m above sea level and offers a good view over the city.

 On top of the hill is the Si Surat stupa (also known by its common name Phra That Khao Tha Phet), a Srivijavan-style stupa built in 1957.
 The stupa contains a Buddha relic donated by India.
 Next to the stupa is a Sweet Shorea tree (Shorea roxburghii) planted by King Bhumibol Adulyadej.

 Due to its height over the city, several TV and radio transmitters are located on the hill.
 A portion of the hill, around 4.65 km² (1.86 sq. miles) in size, was designated a protected non-hunting area on July 26, 1977.